 Bob Petersen is a ceramic artist and educator.
-He grew up in the western suburbs of Chicago, Illinois and for over 30 years he and his family have called Atlanta home.
+He grew up in the western suburbs of Chicago, Illinois and for over 38 years he and his family have called Atlanta home.
 Bob received a Masters in Art Education from Illinois State University and a Bachelors in Art Education from the University of Wisconsin – La Crosse.
 He owned of a custom picture frame gallery in Atlanta, has taught art and ceramics in public and private schools and adult ceramic classes at Universities and ceramic centers.
-Bob now devotes his time as a studio potter.
+Bob now devotes his time as a studio potter and ceramic instructor.

-I value and respect the artists and educators that have touched my life, shared their knowledge and mentored and encouraged me to create.
-Their voices will travel with me through my journey as a potter and artist.
+I value and respect the artists and educators that have touched my life, shared their knowledge, mentored and encouraged me.
+Their voices will travel with me through my journey as a potter, artist and educator.